build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 title: "Architecting for Zero Data Loss Disaster Recovery using Amazon RDS Solutions"
 description: "Exploring how Amazon RDS database offerings can assist with achieving Zero Data loss in the event of a major disaster on the live database service."
 tags:
   - resilience
   - rds
   - backup
   - replication
   - disaster-recovery
+waves:
+  - resilience
 authorGithubAlias: psammy-github
 authorName: Paul Sammy
 githubUserLabel: community